 Everything therefore comes together to prove that humankind is not made up of essentially different species, that to the contrary there was originally only one sole species, which, having multiplied and spread itself over the entire surface of the earth, underwent different changes, though the influence of the climate, differences in food, diversity in way of life, epidemic illnesses, and also the infinitely varied mix of more or less similar individuals . . .

 Of course, Buffon was not without prejudice, describing native Africans as having "little intelligence" but "a great deal of feeling."
-He contributed his own blunders to science, insisting that "a niggardly sky and an unprolific land" stunted New World inhabitants, an idea Thomas Jefferson vigorously disputed and one Buffon himself later abandoned.
+He contributed his own blunders to science, insisting that "a niggardly sky and an unprolific land" stunted New World inhabitants.
+He even blamed "lazy, stupid" Native Americans for the smallness of American wildlife.
+New World degeneracy was an idea Thomas Jefferson vigorously disputed and one Buffon himself later abandoned, perhaps because some fellow believers in New World degeneracy made the unappealing claim that Europeans settling in the Americas were also prone to degeneration.
 And though his writing suggests evolutionary ideas, Buffon was no evolutionist, at least not in the modern sense.
 He recognized that humans could change over time, but didn't consider the possibility that we could have arisen from another species.
 Instead, he suspected that a separate prototype existed for each species, though he thought the prototype subject to modification, and recognized overlaps between different species.

 It may sound surprising, but Buffon disdained one of the other great minds of 18th-century science: Linnaeus.
 One issue dividing the two was whether species were fixed and unchanging (as Linnaeus believed).
 Buffon saw nature in a constant state of change, and considered the Linnaean system as a kind of straitjacket.
 In a broader sense, Buffon didn't object to classification in general but found the Linnaean system — and many others — arbitrary.
 He criticized Linnaeus for classifying humans in the same group as monkeys, sloths (the "lazy" animal Buffon despised the most) and scaly lizards.
 Buffon's own efforts at classification tried to arrange organisms by their community of origin, and in this effort he was a pioneer.
 Linnaeus, meanwhile, named a particularly stinky plant Buffonia.